 Negative Self Talk

-Over the past few weeks I have been struggling with a lot of insecurity and distrust for how my path is unfolding.
-During the last few days I realized that I wasn’t honoring myself and representing my beliefs that I share with my client base.
-With a trip to the east coast planned for my collaborative project with Tara Curran, for our conversation called SKIN FOOD TALK, I started to feel the insecurities of exposing myself.
-As a naturally reserved and shy person, I can get really reclusive and it takes a lot of self care and love to get myself in front of a crowd of strangers to speak.
+Over the past few weeks, I have been struggling with a lot of insecurity and distrust for how my path is unfolding.
+During the last few days, I realized that I wasn’t honoring myself and representing my beliefs that I share with my client base.
+With a trip to the east coast planned for an event I was speaking at, I started to feel the insecurities of exposing myself.
+As a naturally reserved and shy person, I can get really reclusive and it takes a lot of self-care and love to get myself in front of a crowd of strangers to speak.
 The good news is that since I’m so passionate about our topic I know that I can kill it even when I’m feeling the most insecure.
 The problem I was finding is that I wasn’t treating my body and my mind with the love it needs.
 As I was in this low, I felt all sorts of emotions from myself and others.
 I was feeling like I am just attracting negative feedback and energy.
 GUESS WHAT; I WAS!
-With all of the negative self talk I was giving myself I was only digging myself deeper.
+With all of the negative self-talk I was giving myself I was only digging myself deeper.
 Here is what I did to get myself out and how you can do the same: